anur0n/academic-personal-webpage-kickstart/content/authors/admin/_index.md

   - course: PhD in Computer Science
     institution: University of Texas at Arlington
     year: 2019-Present
-  - course: BSc in Electronis and Telecommunication Engineering
+  - course: BSc in Electronics and Telecommunication Engineering
     institution: Southeast University, Bangladesh
     year: 2012